Ramsay Street: No. 22

-When Neighbours first began, Number 22 was initially empty.
+When Neighbours first began, Number 22 was empty.
 In 1986, the house is rented out by Clive Gibbons (Geoff Paine), who rented it from an unseen landlord.
 During his time there, Clive invites Daphne Lawrence (Elaine Smith), Zoe Davis (Ally Fowler) and Mike Young (Guy Pearce) to move in with him.
 Clive later begins a relationship with Susan Cole (Gloria Ajenstat) and he invites her to move in.
 Susan leaves Ramsay Street and Clive moves into a flat behind his surgery.
 Following Clive's departure, the house is bought by Paul Robinson (Stefan Dennis) for the Daniels Corporation, who want the land to build a supermarket on.
 The deal falls through and Paul moves in.
-When he marries Gail Lewis (Fiona Corke), the couple live there as man and wife until their divorce in 1989.
+When he marries Gail Lewis (Fiona Corke), the couple live there as husband and wife until their divorce in 1989.
 Paul then rents the house to twins Caroline (Gillian Blakeney) and Christina Alessi (Gayle Blakeney).
 Paul later marries Christina and they live in the house with their son, Andrew (Shannon Holmes).
 In 1992, Caroline, Christina, Paul and Andrew leave.
 The house is then rented out to Benito (George Spartels) and Cathy Alessi (Elspeth Ballantyne), who move in with their sons, Marco (Felice Arena) and Rick (Dan Falzon).
 Marco left in late 1992.
 Benito and Cathy leave in 1993, causing Rick to move out.

 Number 22 is left empty for a while, but Paul then rents it to the Lim Family for a month.
 Paul then sells the house to Cheryl Stark (Caroline Gillmer) and she moves in with her son and daughter, Brett (Brett Blewitt) and Danni (Eliza Szonert).
 Cheryl, Brett and Danni go to live with Cheryl's partner, Lou Carpenter (Tom Oliver) for a short while, before all four move back to Number 22.
 Cheryl dies in 1996 and Brett and Danni move away.
 Cheryl's elder son, Darren (Todd MacDonald), and Marlene Kratz (Moya O'Sullivan) move in to help Lou.
 Marlene leaves in 1997 and Darren in 1998.
 Lou's youngest daughter, Louise (Jiordan Anna Tolli), also leaves when it is revealed that Lou was not her biological father.
 Lou then begins to take in lodgers, including Toadfish Rebecchi (Ryan Moloney), Drew Kirk (Dan Paris) and Darcy Tyler (Mark Raffety).